occivink/mpv-music-player/README.md

 ## How does output switching work?

-Crudely.
-The `audio-client-name` feature of mpv is used to switch between the client names `mmp-headphones` and `mmp-speakers`.
-Is is then up to the user to configure each profile to use the respective output (for example, with `pavucontrol`).
-This works nicely with pulseaudio, but I don't know about other audio drivers.
+Using the `ao-device` option of mpv.
+Works well with pulseaudio, but I don't know about other sound systems.

 ## How can I import my library?